 The Partnership for Prescription Assistance (phone (888) 477-2669) will help connect uninsured families and individuals in the San Francisco area with patient assistance programs which may be able to provide these individuals with free or low-cost prescription medications.
 Learn more about Partnership for Prescription Assistance.

 The city of San Francisco and surrounding regions are served by a number of community clinics.
 The centers offer the low income, unemployed, disadvantaged, uninsured and others with a number of free programs.
 Or if a patient doesn’t qualify for those charity care programs, their medical bill can be greatly reduced by these clinics.
 The locations are committed to helping anyone in need, and will rarely turn anyone away.
 Read more free clinics in San Francisco, and get their phone numbers and addresses.

 Consumer Credit Counseling Services of San Francisco - This is a HUD approved counseling agency.
 Work with a specialist to explore your alternatives to filing a foreclosure.
 Find about about mortgage assistance and various foreclosure prevention programs.
 (800) 777-7526.
-More on mortgage help.
+More information on mortgage help.

 SurePath Financial Solutions (805 383-7700) can also help San Francisco homeowners either prevent a foreclosure, or stop one that is in progress.
 Learn about mortgage delinquency programs.

 San Francisco Housing Development Corporation (phone (415) 822-1022) - This government organization offers foreclosure and housing counseling, credit enhancement, foreclosure intervention, information on mortgage programs.
 There is also free debt reduction programs as well as financial education to help low and moderate income individuals and families achieve financial security through homeownership.
 They also try to both prevent foreclosure from occurring, and stop those in progress.